 The health centre closest to campus, Unity Health, offers GP appointments, a repeat prescription service and walk-in clinics.
 You can register for the practice online.
 If you take any medication, have a long term health condition or disability you should contact them before you arrive, so they can help you make a smooth transition.

-Offers one-to-one practical and emotional support and can provide information on internal and external reporting procedures and support services.
+Offer one-to-one practical and emotional support and can provide information on internal and external reporting procedures and support services.
 Support is led by your needs and you will not be pressured into taking any particular course of action.
-Complete this form to contact the SVLO.
+Complete this form to contact the SVLOs.

 York Samaritans

 The Samaritans can be called for free on 116 123 for non-judgemental emotional support 24/7, regardless of what you’re going through.
 You can also email them at jo@samaritans.org.
-York Samaritans offer a York drop-in service on Nunnery Lane.
-A campus drop-in is available during term time on Mondays (LFA/130) and Wednesdays (GNU/001) between 6pm and 8pm.
+York Samaritans offer a York drop-in service on Nunnery Lane

 Talk Campus